Aseedholm/Pumpkin-Brush/FinalProject/README.md

 3. *my name is...*
 4. *my name is...*

-## Logistics

-- Work with your team to ensure everyone has a way to work on this codebase with a common set of tools.
-- Everyone should make code contributions to the repository (i.e. everyone should have some commits in the project log)
-- See the project timeline

 ## Timeline

 Click each link to see what you need to do each step along the way.
 Note--this is a rough timeline for when you should be finishing each deliverable.